CH-UICH-UI

 6) Hardening Checklist

-• Set APP_URL to public HTTPS URL.
+• Set APP_URL to public HTTPS URL; terminate TLS (native or proxy).

 • Restrict ALLOWED_ORIGINS.

-• Keep database_path on persistent disk.
+• Keep database_path on persistent disk; run one instance only.

 • Enable service supervision for server and connect.